Team-AIRWISE/AIRWISE/README.md

 - Mount the switch into the structure.
 - Use M2.5 nuts and bolts to secure the relay and Raspberry Pi on the midplate.
-- Connect wiring according to the circuit diagram.
+- Connect wiring according to the pictures

 ## Software: